bethabee/odin-recipes/README.md

 # odin-recipes
-Simple Recipe Website!
+Simple Recipe Website

-Using HTML to create a simple and functional recipe website.
+Using HTML and CSS to create a simple and cute recipe website!

-Source list in case someone comes along this and is interested in the original recipes!
+Source <a href"https://www.seriouseats.com/daan-tat-hong-kong-style-egg-tart-5208534">recipe</a> in case someone comes along this and is interested in the original recipe!

-<a href="https://www.seriouseats.com/daan-tat-hong-kong-style-egg-tart-5208534">Egg Tarts</a>